tlevine/medial_temporal_lobe/readme.md

     mtl add thomaslevine.com superheroes,pink,letterpress

 ## Technical stuff
-Medial Temporal Lobe depends on
+Medial Temporal Lobe depends on uuidgen.

-* uuidgen

-Websites are saved to the `~/.medial_temporal_lobe` directory, which is a git repository.
-You must initialize it and set and upstream remote.
+Websites are saved to the `~/.medial_temporal_lobe` directory, or to whatever directory you specify with `--mtl-dir`.
+Either way, you must create it.

     mkdir ~/.medial_temporal_lobe

+You might as well make it a git repository.
+If you initialize it and set and upstream remote.
+The Medial Temporal Lobe won't synchronize it for you, or at least not yet.

     cd ~/.medial_temporal_lobe
     git init
     git remote add origin [address]